Lecanora muralis: Description

 The usually 1.5–3.5 cm (or more) wide nonvegetative body (thallus) is made up of parts separated by cracks (areolate) that may lift at their edges (squamulose), usually growing in a neat rosette radiating from the center (placodioid in lobes.
 The upper surface is pale grayish to yellow-green, being more yellow towards the lobe tips.
 It may be continuous to rimose, with a surface that is shiny or waxy.

 Contiguous or widely separated lobes radiate outward, but may be randomly oriented.
 The lobes are roughly 1.5–4.5 mm long, and 0.5–0.6 mm wide.
 Lobes are sometimes short and like squamules.
 They may be concave, convex, or undulate, with their edges folded along sinuses, but never sinuous to plicate.
-Like the areolas, the edges of the lobes may be flat like planes, or raised, thickening towards tips.
+Like the areolas, the edges of the lobes may be flat like planes, or raised, thickening towards the tips.
 The ends of the lobes may be simple or incised to crenate.
 The extreme tips of the lobes are in segments that are 0.3–1 mm wide.
-The outer edges of the lobes are darkener, sometimes being blue-green to black.
+The outer edges of the lobes are darker, sometimes being blue-green to black.
 The center is 0.5–2 mm (or more) thick.

 The prothallus is either absent or vestigial, with areoles sometimes being contiguous and sometimes scattered.
-The 0.5–1 mm wide areolas may be irregular to round, with edges that are sometimes raised (squamulous), and thickened where they raise up.
+The 0.5–1 mm wide areolas may be irregular to round, with edges that are sometimes raised (squamulous), and thickened where they raise.
 Coastal forms are more pale yellowish green than gray.